 Wine is integral to the culture of Georgia and though it has a lengthy history of wine, its modern wine industry is relatively young, still recovering from when Stalin controlled the country and its wine industry.
 I'm enamored with Georgian wines, loving their ancient history, the diversity of their 500+ indigenous grapes, and their traditional wine making methods such as the use of the qvevri.
 My first review of a Georgian wine was ten years ago, back in 2008, when there was little press about their wines.

-I've currently written 16 articles on Georgian wines, having reviewed about 100 of their wines.
+I've currently written 20 articles on Georgian wines and food, having reviewed about 100 of their wines.
 I guess that is indicative of my passion for these wines.
 I've also referenced Georgian wines, generally as a category, in numerous other articles on my blog.
 At the wine shop where I work, I've often recommended Georgian wines to the customers.
 In addition, I've presided at two presentations on Georgian wine, in New York City and Chicago.

 To help bring more visibility to Georgian wines, I've compiled all of the links to my Georgian wine posts into this single article.
 This post will be a repository of those articles and I will update it when I write a new article about Georgian wines.

 Khachapuri, Georgian Cheese Bread: From Flaming Pit To Jana Grill

 2004 Shavnabada Mtsvane: Black Cloak, Amber Wine & Savoriness

 Georgian Chacha: The Devil's Brandy

 Ten Reasons To Drink Georgian Wine